 - CV of nominee, including list of publications

-Please fill out this form for submission.The 2023 Selection Committee will consist of the APS DCP Chair-Elect or other DCP representative and JCP Editors.
+Please fill out this form for submission.The 2024 Selection Committee will consist of the APS DCP Chair-Elect or other DCP representative, JCP Editors and advisory board members.

 All inquiries can be directed to email@example.com

 Fang Liu (2023)

 Fang Liu is an Assistant Professor in Chemistry at Emory University.
 She obtained her B.S. from the Department of Chemical Physics at the University of Science and Technology of China in 2011 and her Ph.D. in Chemistry from Stanford University under the supervision of Professor Todd J. Martínez in 2017.
 After that, she was a postdoctoral scholar in the group of Professor Heather J. Kulik at the Massachusetts Institute of Technology from 2017 to 2020.
 Her research group at Emory University was founded in 2020 and focuses on overcoming challenges in the data-driven discovery of solution-phase molecules.
 Her group accelerates the generation of high-quality computational datasets for solution-phase chemistry by developing Graph Processing Unit (GPU) algorithms, automation workflows, and machine learning models.
 She is the recipient of JCP-DCP Future of Chemical Physics Lectureship, the 2023 Scialog Fellow for Automating Chemical Laboratories, the 2022 Scialog Fellow for Signatures of Life in the Universe, the ACS Petroleum Research Foundation New Doctoral Investigator, and the 2018 Nvidia GPU Award of American Chemical Society.